Study at Murdoch: a General Guide

 Course completion is on a credit points basis.
-Units generally have a value of 3 or 4 credit points.
+Units generally have a value of 3 credit points.
 The full-time student load in a standard semester is 12 credit points.
-One credit point requires an average student workload of 50 hours.
+Twelve credit points requires an average student workload of 40 hours per week.
 Thus a 3 credit point unit requires a quarter of a full-time student’s study workload.
 This includes lectures, tutorials and/or laboratory classes, personal reading, and assessments required for the unit.

 Students may enrol on a part-time basis but laboratory sessions may not be available outside normal working hours.
 Students who foresee difficulty in attending units during normal working hours should consult the teaching timetable in planning their unit enrolment.